 Use a proxy tool to record results of manual input of relative path traversal probes in known URLs.

 Access, modify, or execute arbitrary files.: An attacker injects path traversal syntax into identified vulnerable inputs to cause inappropriate reading, writing or execution of files.
 An attacker could be able to read directories or files which they are normally not allowed to read.
 The attacker could also access data outside the web document root, or include scripts, source code and other kinds of files from external websites.
-Once the attacker accesses arbitrary files, he/she could also modify files.
+Once the attacker accesses arbitrary files, they could also modify files.
 In particular situations, the attacker could also execute arbitrary code or system commands.

 Manipulate file and its path by injecting relative path sequences (e.g. "../").